 Soil Samples - Intensive soil-profile sampling of the Atoll was in progress concurrently, but we collected additional samples near areas of intensive sampling of vegetation, in order to determine the soil-plant transfer ratios for specific isotopes.
 They consisted of $12 \times 12 \times 2$ in. samples, which were dried, homogenized, and canned in aluminum tuna cans for counting.
-They were processed along with the samples from the soil-profile studies.
+They were processed along with the samples from the soil-profile studies, survey, distributed as follows: